lists

 )

 the terminal shows passing tests and I move it back to the bottom.
-I ignore the names with double underscores (__) for now, then copy and paste the other names to make a TODO list for the next tests
+I ignore the names with double underscores (__), then copy and paste the other names to make a TODO list

 'append',